Dialectical Behavior Therapy for MigraineLast Updated:

-I was certified to facilitate DBT Group Therapy in 2007 and led groups from 2007-2009 at a community mental health center.
-I also taught DBT skills through individual therapy to ASD clients with comorbid mood & anxiety disorders from 2010 to 2012.
-One of the things I discovered was that these skills are effective tools for nearly anyone who struggles with overwhelming feelings, intolerable situations, or difficulty with interpersonal relationships.
+I was certified and began facilitating dialectical behavior groups from 2007-2009 at a community mental health center.
+I also taught these skills through individual therapy to children, adolescents and adults from 2010 to 2012.
+One of the things I discovered was that the skills of dialectical behavior therapy are effective tools for nearly anyone who struggles with overwhelming feelings, intolerable situations, or difficulty with interpersonal relationships.
 That’s just about anyone at one time or another.

 Teaching is one of the best ways to learn.
-The more I taught DBT groups, the more I learned about using these skills in everyday life.
-In an effort to “practice what I preached”, DBT skills became part of my Migraine arsenal.
+Consequently, the more I often I led groups, the more I learned about using these skills in everyday life.
+In an effort to practice what I preached, these skills became part of my migraine arsenal.
 They helped me to cope with impossible symptoms, respond to disappointing circumstances, and communicate more effectively with others.

 I have wanted to share these discoveries with others for several years.
 It was just a matter of finding the right opportunity.
-This series is not designed to encompass an entire DBT program nor is it designed to address the needs of those diagnosed with mental illness.
-It will provide you with information on how to incorporate the skills taught in DBT group therapy into your everyday life, especially as it relates to Migraine and other Headache Disorders.
+This series is not designed to encompass an entire therapy program nor is it designed to address the needs of those diagnosed with borderline personality disorder or other mental health conditions.
+It will provide you with information on how to incorporate the skills of dialectical behavior therapy into your everyday life, especially as it relates to migraine and other headache disorders.

 The format of this series is as follows:

-- Introduction to DBT – That’s where you are now.
+- Dialectical behavior therapy for migraine – This is where you are now.

 - Distress Tolerance Skills